Nitrogen Dioxide Sterilization Technology

 |Chamber Temperature||18°C - 30°C|

-Noxilizer’s sterilization process is compatible with sterile barrier packaging already on the market.
-This includes non-woven polypropylene, Tyvek® pouches, Tyvek®-Mylar® pouches and plastic tubs with Tyvek® lids.
+Noxilizer’s sterilization process is compatible with commonly used sterile barrier packaging.
+This includes: non-woven polypropylene, Tyvek® pouches, Tyvek®-Mylar® pouches and plastic tubs with Tyvek® lids.
 Noxilizer’s process is not compatible with cellulosic materials such as paper and cardboard.
-Sterilization is performed prior to final packaging.

 |Incompatible Materials||Design Alternatives|